j-be/attomail/README.md

 the mail does not contain headers, `Date` and `From` headers will be appended anyway.

-Other bugs can be reported at &lt;peter@lekensteyn.nl&gt;.
+Other bugs can be reported in the "Issues" of this Github project.

 Copyright